paulrang/Individual-GitHub-Exercise/README.md

 This is the branch with the Java file.
 Or is it the main branch?
 It's hard to keep track sometimes.
 To use, throw that Java file into Eclipse or something or other and pray it can run.

+Let's see if a change can be made here.

 End me.